Lunat1q/Catchem-PoGo/README.md

  - [Proxy support]
  - [All settings from UI]
  - [You can set startup location from the map, just select the bot (don't hit Start), go to the map tab, and just double-click to desired position]
- - [Full controll of your inventory/poke]
+ - [Full control of your inventory/poke]
- - [Smooth controll of movement speed on the run via MoveSpeedFactor slider]
+ - [Smooth control of movement speed on the run via MoveSpeedFactor slider]
  - [Make map follow your player]

 <br/>